 You know someone like Craig.
 Someone who could use a personal invitation to hope.

 Opportunity is knocking…loudly.
-In the weeks before Christmas, Jesus will be placed front and centre in our cultural eye.
+In the weeks before Christmas, Jesus will be placed front and centre.

-No matter what the age group is around you, or whether people consider themselves to be religious or not, there are some – quite a few, really – who are ready at this time of year to hear about Jesus.
+No matter what the age group is around you, or whether people consider themselves to be religious or not, there are quite a few really who are ready at this time of year to learn about Jesus.

 Just like Craig, that friend or family member of yours is far more likely to attend a Christmas service with you than any other time of the year.